Wearables go invisible with the launch of Whoop 4.0

-Whoop 4.0 has landed – but while there are a lot of fitness trackers on the market, Whoop's range of fitness trackers do things a little differently.
+Whoop 4.0 has landed – and the new lineup does things very differently than other fitness trackers on the market.

-Whoop's trackers are small, unobtrusive and don’t have a screen or any buttons: it's purely a data-gatherer.
+Whoop's trackers are small, unobtrusive and don’t have a screen or any buttons: They're purely for data-gathering.
 They're currently targeted at people who are very serious about their fitness.
 And they offer unique features such as measuring how well you’re recovering from your activity and how much strain you can handle.

 Also, you don’t actually buy the device, but get it free as part of a broader monthly subscription service.